 You can do a “warm-up” before your actual lesson by quickly writing math problems on the board.
 Most math publishers will have a “Review” or “Remembering” worksheet.
 Use it!

 With the right support, all students can make progress.
 Math doesn’t need to be a struggle.
-Work with your students at their level on focus on simple problems so that they feel successful.
+Work with your students at their level and focus on simple problems so that they feel successful.
 You got this!
 Giselle